CtrlK

 Specificity

-Names the domain (Action Builder) and mentions some actions ('Manage data, records, and automate workflows'), but these are fairly generic and not comprehensive - doesn't specify what kinds of data, records, or workflows.
+Names the domain (Action Builder) and some actions ('manage data, records, and automate workflows'), but these are fairly generic and not comprehensive — it doesn't specify concrete actions like 'create records', 'update fields', 'trigger automations', or 'query lists'.

 2 / 3